OpenApoc/OpenApoc/README.md

 * Put original X-Com Apocalypse CD into data folder inside OpenApoc folder:
   * if you have disc, copy contents to 'cd.iso' subfolder in data.
-  * if you have [Steam](https://store.steampowered.com/app/7660/) version, copy 'cd.iso' file to data.
+  * if you have [Steam](https://store.steampowered.com/app/7660/) version (have very bad dosbox setup), copy 'cd.iso' file to data.
   * if you have [GOG](https://www.gog.com/game/xcom_apocalypse) version, copy 'xcom.bin' and 'xcom.cue' to data, and rename 'xcom.cue' to 'cd.iso'.
   * pirated versions will not work!